 Once an application has been received, the process that Council staff follow when processing the application is prescribed by the Resource Management Act 1991.

-Subdivision means to divide land or buildings into separate parts each with a separate certificate of title.
+Subdivision means to divide land or buildings into separate parts each with a separate computer register (certificate of title).
 Subdivision also means to adjust the boundaries of any title, or even to amalgamate two titles into one larger title.

 When processing a resource consent application, Council decides whether anyone will be adversely affected.
 Those "affected persons" then have rights in the consent process.

-Council will decide whether or not to "notify" your application - to make it public and invite feedback - based on national environmental standard or the TRMP says, and the classification, scale and effects of the activity.
+Council will decide whether or not to "notify" your application - to make it public and invite feedback - based on the relevant rules, the activity classification, and the scale and effects of the activity.

 The Resource Management Act sets the number of working days that are allowed for each step of processing and making decisions on resource consent applications.